-The Principal or designee shall present the charges and proposed restriction to the Academic Review Panel established by the Principal.
-The panel should include at least a parent, a student, a counselor, the a teacher, and the a Vice Principal/Curriculum Supervisor.
+The Principal or designee shall present the charges and proposed consequence to the Academic Review Panel established by the Principal.
+The panel should include at least a parent, a student, a counselor, a teacher, and a Vice/Assistant Principal/Curriculum Supervisor.
 This panel will recommend to the Principal or designee an appropriate consequence based on this policy.
 The student, his/her parent(s), or a representative of the student may request to address this panel before it makes a recommendation to the Principal.
 The final decision rests with the Principal.